ReproNim/reproman/docs/source/sandbox/hierarchy.rst

 DataModels
 ----------

+Spec or Model????

 - Spec    # Generic class which would also be "YAMLable", i.e. we could easily dump/load from .yml
-  - Provenance(Spec)
+  - Environment(Spec)
+    .base   ????? # to encode information such as kernel, lsb_release of the base system?
+            (LinuxBase,DockerImage,SingularityImage,), i.e.
+    .distributions [!!DistributionSpec]
-    .files  [!!str] # just loose files... we might actually bring it under 'Files' Distribution as of the last resort .distributions [!!DistributionSpec]
+    .files  [!!str] # just loose files... we might actually bring it under 'Files' Distribution as of the last resort .packages [!!PackageSpec]  # generic specs for packages which could later be assigned into distributions
-    .runs [!!RunSpec]
+    # .runs [!!RunSpec]   -- most probably will not be here! we will move them outside, and they could (optionally) point to environment spec
     ...
   - DistributionSpec(Spec)
     .packages  [!!PackageSpec]